JacksonMusee/QuickMinds/README.md

 **Project Description**
 Quickminds is an interactive quiz application where users can answer multiple-choice questions
 from various fields of knowledge eg. History, science.
 Maths etc.
-The platform implement scoring, time limits, and feedback.
+The platform implements scoring, time limits, and feedback.

 **Learning objectives**
 By the end if this project I hope to have a firm grasp of various concepts.
 Among them;